Royal Thai Police

+the prime minister "has yet to approve Torsak's reinstatement.
+Earlier that month, media said that Torsak Sukvimol has been reinstated as national police chief.
+Earlier (20 March 2024), Kitrat Panphet became acting police chief; however, Torsak Sukvimol is still the police chief while having been transferred to an inactive post at the prime minister's office; on the day of the transfer, Torsak Sukvimol was in a meeting with the prime minister.
+As of 21 March, Police General Winai Thongsong "said [...] that he still could not confirm if the investigation would finish within the assigned 60 days or before the retirement of" Torsak Sukvimol in September.

+Kitrat Panphet is the commissioner-general of the Royal Thai Police, appointed in October 2024.

+History

 Until the 19th century Royal Thai Armed Forces personnel, aside from their duties of national defence, also performed law enforcement duties alongside dedicated civil servants.
 Responsibility for law and order was divided into the six ministries led by chancellors of state (during the Ayutthaya and Thonburi eras); in time of war, police units were under royal command as part of the army.
 Only during the reigns of King Mongkut (Rama IV) and King Chulalongkorn (Rama V) did the nation see a huge reform and the Westernization of Thai law enforcement forces to adapt to the changing situation and needs of the country.
 By 1902, the Royal Police Cadet Academy (RPCA) was founded to train future police officers.
+In the same year, King Chulalongkorn granted the Police its own symbol using the Phra Saeng sword (พระแสงดาบ) and the all evil-warding Chaturmuk (จตุรมุข) shield.
 In 1915 the provincial and urban police forces were united as one national organization under the Ministry of Interior (established 1894).

-Primary responsibility for the maintenance of public order through enforcement of the kingdom's laws was exercised by the Thailand National Police Department (TNPD), a subdivision of the Interior Ministry.
-Charged with performing police functions throughout the entire country, the TNPD was a unitary agency whose power and influence in Thai national life had at times rivaled that of the armed forces itself.

-The formal functions of the TNPD included more than the enforcement of laws and apprehension of offenders.
-The department also played an important role in the government's efforts to suppress the remnants of the communist insurgency.
-In the event of an invasion by external forces, much of the police force would come under the control of the Ministry of Defense to serve with, but not be incorporated into, the military forces.